hwennnn/EduFi-3.5-Student/docs/frontend_screenshots.md

-# The screenshots of React Next.js Frontend
+# The screenshots of Edufi Frontend

+## Notes

+The index and login page is only for demo purpose!

+The student should be brought immediately to http://10.31.11.12:9210/student/1 if he has already signed in.

+Likewise, for tutor, it should be redirected immediately to http://10.31.11.12:9210/tutor/1.

 ## Home